-In this experiment you will measure the activity of Americium-241 ("Am-uh-RISH-ee-um"; Symbol: $\frac{241}{95}$ Am), and estimate the amount found inside a smoke detector.
-Am-241 (atomic mass = 241 g/mole; $t{1/2}$ = 432.6 years), one of the more stable isotopes of Americium, decays by alpha (α) emission with a by-product of gamma rays (γ).
-You will also examine the penetrating power of the alpha particles that are emitted during the decay process.
+In this experiment you will measure the activity of Americium ("Am-uh-RISH-ee-um"; Symbol: Am), and estimate the amount found inside a smoke detector.
+You will also examine the penetrating power of alpha (α) particles.
 Information on how a smoke detector operates can be found at the end of these instructions.